RonIovine/pshell/README.md

 This example logging system can also be compiled out via the build-time config files if an existing logging system is used.

-In addition to the infrastructure components, eight demo programs are also provided, one to show the usage of the pshell server API, two (C and Python) to show the usage of pshell control API, two (C and Python) to show the aggergation of multiple pshell servers into a single pshell server via the control API, one to show the usage of the trace filter/trace log API, one to show the usage of a stand-alone (no filtering) trace log application, and one to show the usage of the multi-call binary API.
+In addition to the infrastructure components, nine demo programs are also provided, two (C and Python) to show the usage of the pshell server API, two (C and Python) to show the usage of pshell control API, two (C and Python) to show the aggergation of multiple pshell servers into a single pshell server via the control API, one to show the usage of the trace filter/trace log API, one to show the usage of a stand-alone (no filtering) trace log application, and one to show the usage of the multi-call binary API.

 Finally, a stub module/library is provided that will honor the complete API of the normal pshell